brogan-leidos/5e-Mob-Attack-Helper/README.md

-# 5e Mob Attack Helper
+# Mobby - A DnD 5e Mob Attack Helper Tool
 If you're like me and find the DMG rules for mob combat underwhelming - this is the tool for you!
 This tools intention is to allow all aspiring druids, necromancers, and warlords to fulfill their wildest mass combat dreams; without the hassle of hearing your friends groan as you request to shoot a goblin with 40 skeletons at once.